-- 1 tablespoon Just Like Sugar Table Top natural chicory root sweetener (not Baking.) or your favorite sweetener.
-This is optional, for dessert crepes only.
-If they are not to be sweet, then skip this.
+- Optional sweetener for dessert crepes: 1 tablespoon [Just Like Sugar Table Top natural chicory root sweetener, or 1/2 teaspoon PureLo Lo Han Sweetener by Swanson, or 2 teaspoons raw honey, or your favorite sweetener.
+If the crepes are not to be sweet, then skip this.

 - Add all ingredients to any blender: eggs, coconut milk, arrowroot, olive oil, and optional sweetener.
 Blend well.

 - Preheat an 8-inch pan over medium heat.
 Some people prefer a crepe pan or titanium non-stick pan, but my 8-inch skillet works perfectly well.
 Brush the pan with a bit of olive oil before making each crepe.

 - Use 3 tablespoons batter for each crepe.
 For convenience I use a 1/4 cup measure and fill it up 3/4 of the way to the top.
 It is important for the batter to be quite thin.
 Since coconut milk varies in thickness, you may need to thin the batter with a little water.
 The first crepe is a test for the batter and the heat level, so don’t be alarmed if it looks a little strange—it just takes time to fine-tune these variables.
 Adjust the heat if necessary and your next few creations should be just fine.